 Previous experience working with wildlife and/or conducting scientific research.
 Preference for those that have completed collection based entomological coursework; have conducted or assisted with wildlife ecological studies, including, butterfly monitoring; possess knowledge of Illinois fauna, particularly moths, butterflies, and other insects.

 - Must possess a valid driver’s license

 - Must be comfortable with insects

 - A strong work ethic and a good sense of humor are ideal

 No phone calls please.
-Only qualified candidates will be contacted.
+Qualified candidates will be contacted.